 C - high hips girth

-(halfway between waist and low hips)
+(Halfway between waist and low hips)

 D - low hips girth

-(the widest piont of hip line)
+(The widest piont of hip line)

 The key measurement for choosing the right size is B (waist girth).
-The remaining measurements, A and C should be similar comparing to the figures A and C from size chart of corset style you consider to purchase.
+The remaining measurements, A and C should be similar or smaller comparing to the figures A and C from size chart of corset style you consider to purchase.

 All measurements in every size chart refer to fully laced up corset.
 After checking your body measurements compare them with size chart to find right size.

 A corset selected this way should provide a good waist reduction not only at the beginning but also in the future, when body gets used to the corset.
-A process of adjusting the body to the corset is called "seasoning", which involves gradually accustoming the waist with reduction, which allows you to achieve perfect fitting after a while.
+A process of adjusting body to the corset is called "seasoning", which involves gradually accustoming the waist with reduction, which allows you to achieve perfect fitting after a while.